roob-p/SuperAdminLauncher/README.md

 # 🚀 Super Admin Launcher - (SAL)
 *Launch anything.
 No UAC prompts.*

-✨ This utility lets you launch any programs without triggering any UAC prompts.
+✨ This utility lets you launch any programs with elevated privileges without triggering any UAC prompts.
-Simply press the hotkeys and you're done.
+Simply select your files, press the hotkeys, and they run as admin automatically.

 ## How it works:
 - The script intercepts the files you select with the keyboard or mouse.